celine168/tutorials/JupyterBareMetalWithLVM.md

 ```

-Copy and paste test.txt into proxy_auth_token
+Copy and paste test.txt into the jupyter_hosts file at the line: proxy_auth_token.
+If you're using vim, use 'y' to copy and 'p' to paste in the default mode (not insert mode).

 ## Generate a self-signed SSL certificate